tomhall82/baratie-booking/TESTING.md

 **CSS**

-The custom CSS was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) with no erros found.
+The custom CSS was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) with no errors found.

 ![CSS Validation](/docs/testing/baratie-ws3-css.png)